QUESTION: How do I find out if a game or practice is cancelled due to weather conditions?

 ANSWER: The season will begin a few weeks or more after the close of registration.
 DFYLL depends on registration information to determine the number of teams, coaches, and fields available to support the season.
 DFYLL will email player families and volunteers with updates.

-QUESTION: When will I find out what team my son/daughter is on?
+QUESTION: When will I find out what team my player is on?

 ANSWER: After registration closes for a season, DFYLL will determine how many teams we can have in a given season.
 Players and coaches will be assigned.
 Then, player families will be notified via email.

-QUESTION: Can I request that my son/daughter play on the same team with another player?
+QUESTION: Can I request that my player be on the same team with another player?

-ANSWER: You can submit requests during the registration period for T-ball and Pony Division only.
-While we will do our best, there is no guarantee that your request will be honored.
-NEW: For Minors division and above, no requests will be accepted.
+ANSWER: You may submit requests during the registration period for T-ball and Pony divisions only.
+While we will do our best, we cannot guarantee that requests will be accommodated.
+Requests will not be considered for Minors divisions and above.

 QUESTION: How are teams determined and what about the Draft?